 Nadia Alexis is a poet, visual artist, organizer, and educator who was born in Harlem, New York City to Haitian immigrants.
 She holds a BA in Political Science from Union College where she also studied Africana Studies and French.
 In May 2019, she will earn her MFA in Creative Writing from the University of Mississippi, where she also studies photography.

 Her poetry has been published in The American Poetry Journal, Kweli Journal, Texas Review, Tinderbox Poetry Journal and elsewhere.
 Her personal essay writing has been published at On She Goes.
 She was the featured visual artist in TORCH Literary Journal’s 2016 Spring/Summer issue and has additional photographic works published in the Mfon: Women Photographers of the African Diaspora 2017 anthology featuring over 100 women photographers of African descent from around the world.
 A Pushcart Prize and Best of the Net Anthology nominee, she was a recipient of a scholarship from the Fine Arts Work Center and has received fellowships from the Callaloo Creative Writing Workshop and The Watering Hole.
+In 2019, she received an honorable mention prize in poetry of the Hurston/Wright Foundation’s Award for College Writers.

 Currently, she is a 2018-2019 Fellow in The Carr Center Independent Scholars Fellowship program under the mentorship of Resident Artist Carrie Mae Weems.
 She co-curates the Trobar Ric Poetry Reading Series, an independent reading series based in Oxford, MS. In the summers, she serves on the creative writing faculty of the McMullan Young Writers Workshop at Millsaps College and also teaches creative writing in the summer youth camps at the University of Mississippi’s Pre-College Program.
 She is a Board Member of Community Governance and Development Council (CGDCNY), where she plays a communications advisory role for the Yonkers, NY-based community organization.